lbias/ml-with-python/README.md

 # Introduction to Machine Learning with Python

-### Install packages with pip
+### Install packages with pipenv
 use pip3 to install packages in a Python3 environment, run

-`pip3 install numpy scipy scikit-learn matplotlib pandas pillow graphviz notebook`
+`pipenv install numpy scipy scikit-learn matplotlib pandas pillow graphviz notebook`